-Strategy A: Reduction of Light Power Density

-- Schedule of all the existing and/or proposed lighting fixtures in the building, including the ballasts - Calculations demonstrating the percentage of LPD reduction achieved - Evidence showing the lighting fixtures installed such as inventory report from facility audit, photographs, drawings, invoices, etc.

-If any proposed lighting fixtures are to be installed:

-Specification extracts - AND/OR - Manufacturer's published data for all proposed lighting fixtures, including the ballasts Strategy B: Space lighting controls
+Strategy A: Reduction of Lighting Power Density Schedule of all the existing and/or proposed lighting fixtures in the building, including the ballasts Calculations demonstrating the percentage of LPD reduction achieved Evidence showing the lighting fixtures installed such as inventory report from facility audit, photographs, drawings, invoices, etc. If any proposed lighting fixtures are to be installed: Specification extracts - AND/OR - Manufacturer's published data for all proposed lighting fixtures, including the ballasts For Multi-tenant buildings only: Calculation of the percentage of the total building GFA considered under the strategy Strategy B: Space lighting controls Schedule showing all the existing and/or proposed sensors/controls in each spaces

-- Schedule showing all the existing and/or proposed sensors/controls in each spaces - Evidence showing the installation and location of all the sensors and controls such as inventory report from facility audit, electrical drawings, photographs, receipts, etc.
+• Evidence showing the installation and location of all the sensors and controls such as inventory report from facility audit, electrical drawings, photographs, receipts, etc.